SCENIC FALL DRIVES in Northern Virginia

 Need help figuring out where to start planning?
 The National Park Service has provided the following information to help you make the most of your trip.

 If you want a short but sweet drive through a picturesque area of Fairfax County, you might want to consider Clifton Road.
-You can access the road on the north end at it's intersection with Braddock Road, or on it's southern end along Route 123.
+You can access the road on the north end at its intersection with Braddock Road, or on its southern end along Route 123.
 This excursion takes you directly through the quaint Town of Clifton.
-The town was originally known as Devereux Station and it's origins are directly related to the Civil War.
-In 1985 the town was declared a National Historic District.
-On either side of Town, you'll find horse fields and winding roads that make you forget you're only a few miles away from the Nation's Capital.
-In the middle of town, you'll find award winning restaurants and local favorites such as Trummer's on Main, Trattoria Villagio and The Main Street Pub.
-Peterson's Ice Cream Depot is always bustling on warm days, and a little outside of Town, Paradise Springs Winery (Fairfax County's first winery) is a relaxing spot with award winning wines for you to taste and purchase.
+The town was originally known as Devereux Station and its origins are directly related to the Civil War.
+In 1985, the town was declared a National Historic District.
+On either side of town, you'll find horse fields and winding roads that make you forget you're only a few miles away from the Nation's Capital.
+In the middle of town, you'll find award-winning restaurants and local favorites such as Trummer's Restaurant, Trattoria Villagio and The Main Street Pub.
+Peterson's Ice Cream Depot is always bustling on warm days, and a little outside of Town, Paradise Springs Winery (Fairfax County's first winery) is a relaxing spot with award-winning wines for you to taste and purchase.

-Designated the first Virginia Byway for its scenic value in 1974, Georgetown Pike is 12 miles of curves, hills and fields that wind past extravagant estates, prime hiking spots and the entrance to Great Falls Park.
+Designated the first Virginia Byway for its scenic value in 1974, Georgetown Pike is 12 miles of curves, hills, and fields that wind past extravagant estates, prime hiking spots, and the entrance to Great Falls Park.
 You can access the road in Dranesville along Route 7 in the west, or from Route 123 in the east.
 Georgetown Pike also passes through the village of Great Falls, where you’ll find a charming village center, complete with homemade ice cream and an Irish pub.
-Near the village center you'll find one of the most well known and highly rated restaurants in the country at L'Auberge Chez Francois.
-Make sure to also take some time to visit a few of the interesting attractions along your drive on the Pike - check out The Turner Farm observatory, cornmeal made fresh at Colvin Run Mill, and living history museum Claude Moore Colonial Farm.
+Near the village center, you'll find one of the most well-known and highly rated restaurants in the country at L'Auberge Chez Francois.
+Make sure to also take some time to visit a few of the interesting attractions along your drive on the Pike - check out The Turner Farm observatory, cornmeal made fresh at Colvin Run Mill, and more.

 Located an easy hour or so drive to our west, and running 105 miles through Shenandoah National Park, this iconic roadway is worth the visit if you have time.
 Since this is a National Park, it'll cost you to enter - $30 per vehicle, $25 per motorcycle and/or $15 per person.
-If you plan on driving the entire jaw-dropping, vista filled route spanning the length of the park, you should give yourself at least 3-4 hours for a one way trip.
-Especially with a 35 mph speed limit strictly enforced, and and nearly 70 overlooks for you to gaze out over the immaculately colored Virginia landscape.
-Prepare to open your windows, feel the breeze and experience every exquisite curve.
+If you plan on driving the entire jaw-dropping, vista-filled route spanning the length of the park, you should give yourself at least 3-4 hours for a one-way trip.
+Especially with a 35 mph speed limit strictly enforced, and nearly 70 overlooks for you to gaze out over the immaculately colored Virginia landscape.
+Prepare to open your windows, feel the breeze, and experience every exquisite curve.
 The northern entrance to Skyline Drive and Shenandoah National Park can be found off the Front Royal exit (exit 6) on I-66 heading west from Fairfax County.